sony/nnabla-c-runtime/doc/USAGE.md

 # Usage

-NNabla C RuntimeはNNablaに内蔵されているFile Format Converterと共 に利用します。
+NNabla C Runtime depends `File Format Converter` that is included in `NNabla`.

-NNablaのネットワーク保存形式であるNNPファイルを入力とし、NNabla C
-Runtime専用のファイルフォーマットであるNNB、もしくはNNabla C
-Runtimeの一部ライブラリをリンクして利用するためのCソースコードを出
-力します。

 ## Use with C source code conveted from NNP file.